Christians consider Jesus the Christ

 sick without payment and stated: "freely ye received, freely give."

-all of the miracles performed by Jesus, the Catholic Encyclopedia states that the miracles presented in the Gospels were selected
+to narrate all of the miracles performed by Jesus, the Catholic Encyclopedia states that the miracles presented in the Gospels

-for a twofold reason: first for the manifestation of God's glory, and then for their evidential value.
-Jesus referred to his
+were selected for a twofold reason: first for the manifestation of God's glory, and then for their evidential value.
+Jesus

-"works" as evidences of his mission and his divinity, and in John 5:36 he declared that his miracles have greater
+referred to his "works" as evidences of his mission and his divinity, and in John 5:36 he declared that his miracles

-to crucifixion is a sacrifice made as an agent of God or servant of God, for the sake of eventual victory.
-This builds on
+Jesus to crucifixion is a sacrifice made as an agent of God or servant of God, for the sake of eventual victory.
+This builds

-the salvific theme of the Gospel of John which begins in John 1:36 with John the Baptist's proclamation: "The Lamb of
+on the salvific theme of the Gospel of John which begins in John 1:36 with John the Baptist's proclamation: "The Lamb

 the "lamb slain but standing" is the only one worthy of handling the scroll (i.e. the book) containing the names